nkcr/Google-Cloud-Storage-Upload/README.md

 Security
 --------
 To access your bucket, you must provide a service account key and an email.
 To do so, look at your *api & auth* section of your console developer (see http://bit.ly/1tprtJc).
-After that, provide the given file to the script by setting PRIVATTE_KEY_PATH.
+After that, provide the given file to the script by setting PRIVATE_KEY_PATH.

 RUN
 --------